DespinaChrist/DespinaChrist/README.md

 * :seedling: I'm currently learning everything :nerd_face:
 * :dart: My goal is to get more involved in open source
+* :writing_hand: You can find my CV here.
 * :speech_balloon: Feel free to ask me anything

 #### Languages and tools: